sergiopicca/smartPi-app/pages/ui-home.md

 ![Home](../images/home.jpeg)

+At the bottom there is a navigation menu, allowing the user to switch between the three different views, in order to [chat](https://sergiopicca.github.io/smartPi-app/pages/ui-chat.html) with its family or [edit](https://sergiopicca.github.io/smartPi-app/pages/ui-edit.html) the info about his house.

 ##  Rooms

 In the middle of the screen we used an horizontal recycler view in order to display the rooms of the user's house and by clicking on of them there will be the overview of added devices.
 It is also possible to delete a room or insert a new one by using the button on the bottom on the view, as we can see from the above image.
 All these actions are supported and specified by the view adapter, in fact **the core task of implementing a recycler view is creating the adapter**, that is defined according to MVVM paradigm.
 This is our list adapter, with a more clean structure.